Stuart Restoration: Restoration of Charles II

 On 4 April 1660, Charles II issued the Declaration of Breda, in which he made several promises in relation to the reclamation of the crown of England.
-While he did this, Monck organized the Convention Parliament, which met for the first time on 25 April.
+While he did this, Monck organised the Convention Parliament, which met for the first time on 25 April.
 On 8 May, it proclaimed that King Charles II had been the lawful monarch since the execution of Charles I on 30 January 1649.
-Historian Tim Harris describes it: "Constitutionally, it was as if the last nineteen years had never happened."
+Historian Timothy J. G. Harris would later argue that "Constitutionally, it was as if the last nineteen years had never happened."

-Charles returned from exile, leaving the Hague on 23 May and landing at Dover on 25 May.
+Charles returned from exile, leaving The Hague on 23 May and landing at Dover on 25 May.
 He entered London on 29 May 1660, his 30th birthday.
-To celebrate His Majesty's Return to his Parliament, 29 May was made a public holiday, popularly known as Oak Apple Day.
+To celebrate his return to his Parliament, 29 May was made a public holiday, popularly known as Oak Apple Day.
 He was crowned at Westminster Abbey on 23 April 1661.

 Some contemporaries described the Restoration as "a divinely ordained miracle".
 The sudden and unexpected deliverance from political chaos was interpreted as a restoration of the natural and divine order.
 The Cavalier Parliament convened for the first time on 8 May 1661, and it would endure for over 17 years, finally being dissolved on 24 January 1679.
 Like its predecessor, it was overwhelmingly Royalist.
 It is also known as the Pensionary Parliament for the many pensions it granted to adherents of the King.

 The leading political figure at the beginning of the Restoration was Edward Hyde, 1st Earl of Clarendon.
 It was the "skill and wisdom of Clarendon" which had "made the Restoration unconditional".

 Many Royalist exiles returned and were rewarded.
 Prince Rupert of the Rhine returned to the service of England, became a member of the privy council, and was provided with an annuity.
 George Goring, 1st Earl of Norwich, returned to be the Captain of the King's guard and received a pension.
 Marmaduke Langdale returned and was made "Baron Langdale".
 William Cavendish, Marquess of Newcastle, returned and was able to regain the greater part of his estates.
 He was invested in 1666 with the Order of the Garter (which had been bestowed upon him in 1650), and was advanced to a dukedom on 16 March 1665.